-The software shall calculate the ASHRAE 62.2 ventilation requirement and not allow the home to pass the code if the mechanical ventilation value is exceeded, as stated in Florida Building Code, Energy Conservation, R403.6.2 bullet item 1.
+The software shall calculate the ASHRAE 62.2 ventilation requirement and not allow the home to pass the code if the mechanical ventilation value is exceeded, as stated in the 2017 Florida Building Code, Energy Conservation, 6th Edition Section R403.6.2 bullet item 1.
 The software shall account for the energy use of the mechanical ventilation fan itself and model the loads from the air brought into the house due to mechanical ventilation.
 The software shall check to make sure the entered power use and cfm entered are within the range of current ventilation fans available.